 WHAT MADE YOU INTEGRATE PHARMACY AND TCM?

 Thinking about how to integrate pharmacy and TCM was the beginning of creating the concept of Hoku Integrated Healthcare.
-After working at Vancouver General Hospital for a few years, I realized that pharmacy and conventional medicine were reaching their clinical peak which seemed to create a “distance” between practitioner and patient.
+After working at Vancouver General Hospital for a few years, I realized that pharmacy and conventional medicine were not generally effective in healing disease and seemed to create a “distance” between practitioner and patient.
 Allopathic medicine was great at treating acute severe conditions but something in my spirit was tugging me to look further for a holistic style of medicine that was natural, gentle, and nurtured body, mind, and spirit.
 I also wanted to have a more direct effect on my patients using a hands on approach.

 I discovered the Wild Rose College in Vancouver where I studied and wild-crafted herbs, took courses in vegan nutrition, and learned massage with application of essential oils.
 I then took the first 2 levels of Reiki in 1991, and later attained the master level in 2006.
 I then moved to Campbell River where I married and became a brand new mom.